 What is Reiki?

-Reiki is a non-invasive healing technique that eases discomfort and balances the body, mind, emotions, and spirit.
+Reiki is a noninvasive healing technique that eases discomfort and balances the body, mind, emotions, and spirit.
 Balance can mean different things at different times, but often after a Reiki treatment, people report feeling more relaxed and uplifted, decreased muscle tension, a greater sense of well-being, and improved sleep and digestion.

 Although there is no direct translation of the Japanese kanji for Reiki into English, it can be loosely defined as “spiritually guided life force energy.”
 Life force is energy that flows through every living thing.
 It supports our vitality and enjoyment for life.
-When our life force is out of balance, we are likely to feel stressed and get sick.
-But when our life force is balanced, we feel happy and healthy!
+When our life force is out of balance, we are likely to feel stressed and can get sick.
+When our life force is balanced, we feel happy and healthy!
 Reiki rebalances our life force so the body can access its natural healing abilities, allowing us to live more vibrantly.